SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 1. Login to **dms-dev-vm** and download **Remote Desktop Connection** file.
 Login with the credentials which you received after sign up for the lab.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/new8.jpg"/><br/>
-2. Launch a PowerShell Windows and execute following code.
+2. Launch a PowerShell Windows inside **dms-dev-vm** and execute following code.
 ```
 cd \
 mkdir code